bt3gl/building_blog/content/tips_website_performance.md

 ## 4. Reduce the number of HTTP Requests

 * If your JS code is small enough, you can have it inline.
-* Reduce the number of third party plugins and frameworks.
+* Reduce the number of third-party plugins and frameworks.
 * Have less code.